Lorraine (TV programme): History

 In April 2018, and along with the rest of ITV Breakfast, Lorraine began broadcasting from BBC Studioworks' Television Centre.
 The move was as a result of the proposed redevelopment of The London Studios; however in October 2018, it was announced that ITV would not be returning to the South Bank.

 On 6 January 2020, the show moved to a new time slot from 9:00 am to 10:00 am, with Good Morning Britain and This Morning both extended by 30 minutes.

 Production on Lorraine was suspended from 23 March to 10 July 2020 due to the COVID-19 pandemic.
 Good Morning Britain was extended to 10 am, with the final hour presented by Kelly and titled Good Morning Britain with Lorraine.
+During this time, the programme's run-time crossed the 9:25 a.m. ending of the official ITV Breakfast slot (6:00–9:25 a.m.), which is wholly owned by ITV plc.
+This is why viewers in most of Scotland would see ITV1 branding surrounding the first 25 minutes of the show, and STV branding for the remainder of the time slot.

-In May 2025, ITV announced major budget cuts to it's daytime lineup, with Lorraine transitioning to a 30-week school-term schedule, and being cut to a half-hour program beginning in January 2026.
+In May 2025, ITV announced major budget cuts to its daytime lineup, with Lorraine transitioning to a 30-week school-term schedule, and being cut to a half-hour program beginning in January 2026.
 A half-hour extension of Good Morning Britain will air in place of Lorraine when it is not on the air.
 In October, it was announced that Multistory Media would take over production of the series at the same time, following the merger of ITV Studios Daytime into the label.
+The final broadcast from Television Centre was on 25 December 2025.

+On 5 January 2026, Lorraine moved to The H Club Studio alongside its ITV Daytime counterparts.
+The programme relaunched with a new set and updated titles and graphics, with the remaining of the music from before.